 BMW is another victim of vicious depreciation, these Chris Bangle designed machines can be acquired very reasonably priced.

-Good looks, a punchy turbocharged engine, and sharp handling that had many a motoring people reaching for wallet when it was first launched, Fiat Coupe is ageing well.
+Good looks, a punchy turbocharged engine, and sharp handling that had many a motoring people reaching for the wallet when it was first launched, Fiat Coupe is aging well.
 In fact, it doesn’t look like a 25-year-old car at all.
 The first-generation Coupes had Lancia Delta Integrale engines, the later 20-valve cars were fundamentally much better — don’t necessarily buy on mileage, but rather condition.